When selling a house, understanding the pros and cons of sole or general agency agreements is important so you can make an informed decision.

-We are often asked the question - should I list with a sole agency or a general agency?
+We are often asked the question - 'should I list my house with a sole agency or a general agency?'

 Real estate companies like sellers to list with them as a sole agency because it makes the whole process of administering and managing a property sale from the outset to the end, more seamless.
-It also minimises complications that can occur when multiple people or agencies are involved.
+It also minimises complications and misunderstandings that can occur when multiple people or real estate agencies are involved.
 This can cause added stress for home sellers which can be avoided.

-If an agency is second in line, they might encourage a general listing if you're indicating a preference for another company.
+If an estate agency is second in line, they might encourage a general agency listing if you're indicating a preference for another company.

 So it can be confusing and hard to decide without giving it some solid thought.